scipy-conference/scipy_proceedings/papers/jonathan_jacky/pymodel_scipy2011.rst

 the sender.
 The ``Send`` are *controllable actions* invoked by the sender while the ``Ack`` are *observable actions* that are observed by monitoring the network.
-(If the test harness were connected to the receiver instead, the ``Send`` would be the observable actions and the ``Ack`` would be controllable.)
+(If the test harness were connected to the receiver instead, the ``Send`` would be the observable action and the ``Ack`` would be controllable.)